 The ACT is home to a diverse, creative and passionate dance community, and while small in number, they are big in their vision and practice.
 Many of them work locally, nationally and internationally – and we warmly welcome them to BAC for this event to share their latest and greatest with us.

-Artists performing this year include Alison Plevey, Holly Diggle and Olivia Fyfe in three ways, Debora di Centa in NaturaI, Eliza Sanders in Let Resting Dogs Tell Fibs, Emma Strapps, Shiara Astle, Rocio Escobar Gutiérrez and Adam Broinowski in Flight/less, Paul Jesseph Base Hickman and Kathleen Lott in ism and Flight Year performing in anxious depressed obsessed.
+Artists performing this year include The Australian Dance Party (Alison Plevey, Holly Diggle and Olivia Fyfe) in TWO, Debora di Centa in NaturaI, Eliza Sanders in Let Resting Dogs Tell Fibs, Emma Strapps, Shiara Astle, Rocio Escobar Gutiérrez and Adam Broinowski in Flight/less, Paul Jesseph Base Hickman and Kathleen Lott in ism and Flight Year performing in anxious depressed obsessed.

 There will be free Q&A sessions after the 8pm Saturday performance and 2pm Sunday performance, to provide audience members the opportunity to meet the dancers and gain further insight into their works.